abhishek12414/Classwork/README.md

 # Classwork
-An application for project status tracking and communication.
+An android application for project status tracking and communication.

 ## MCA Project